 Oh and a big piece of Tyvek (I used 10'x10' piece)

-Staple one edge of the Tyvek to a 2x4... all along the edge (ever 6").
+Staple one edge of the Tyvek to a 2x4... all along the edge (every 6").

 Roll 2x4 till Tyvek is wrapped around the 2x4 one time.

-Repeat Step 01 on the opposite end of Tyvek
+Repeat Step 01 on the opposite side of Tyvek sheet.
+Then the two remaining sides.

 Set out the milk crates in a big square (about 7'x7')

-Set the two 2x4's with the Tyvek on top of the other two so you have a big square with the 2x4's
+Set the two 2x4's with the Tyvek on top of the other two so you have a big square with the 2x4's.
+The 2x4's need to overlap, flat side to flat side.
+Screw together.

 Get in the center of the pool and flatten out the Tyvek so that it goes all the way to the corners.
 The walls need to be straight up and down (not tight, water will rip it apart)